What You Should Know About Elderly Dog Care

 Or try something new!
 Have you ever considered swimming with your dog?
 This can be a pain-free alternative for exercising your dog because it’s low impact on the joints and will help develop muscle mass.

-An overlooked corrective and preventative solution for joint pain in older dogs is supplements.
-Many owners aren’t aware how much science has advanced in the realm of dog joint care – and they really should be.
-Over the last 2 decades, there have been a number of fantastic joint boosting supplements crop up on the pet market backed up by sound scientific research which could be life-changing for your pup.
-Look for Omega 3, Glucosamine and Vitamins C & E which all work to encourage mobility and strength in bones.
+Many owners who are caring for a senior dog aren’t aware of how much science has advanced in the realm of dog joint supplements – and they really should be.
+Over the last two decades, there have been a number of fantastic joint-supporting supplements cropping up on the pet market backed up by sound scientific research which could be amazing for your pup, too.
+Look for Omega 3, Glucosamine, and Vitamins C & E which all work to encourage mobility and strength.

-Look for scientifically optimized supplements that have been specifically formulated to promote flexibility, strength and comfort and are designed to support the long-term health of connective tissues.
+Look for scientifically optimized supplements that have been specifically formulated to promote flexibility, strength, and comfort and are designed to support the long-term health of connective tissues, like the ones we created here at PetLab Co.'s Joint Care chews.
 A good, cause-targeted supplement from a reputable, high-end pet brand can be considered essential for supporting your mature dog during exercise and daily activities.

 “As dogs age, their nutritional requirements change.
 Their metabolic rate is reducing so they are naturally decreasing the percentage of lean body tissue and increasing their body fat.
 This is why senior dogs require diets with less fat and fewer calories.
 It’s important for your pup to not gain any weight in order to minimize strain on their joints.

-The most important therapy for senior arthritic patients is the combination of weight control, exercise management, and continued use of the muscles around the joints, so continuing with controlled exercises is very important for the joint health of geriatric dogs.”
+The most important therapy for stiffening joints is the combination of weight control, exercise management, and continued use of the muscles around the joints, so continuing with controlled exercises is very important for the joint health of geriatric dogs.”

 Something so small can actually have a huge impact on how your dog gets around.
 Walking can become uncomfortable for their joints, because of the misalignment of their legs.
 Long nails push the bones out of their natural position, which can have a domino effect, as the leg bones connect to the spine too!
 Cutting their nails keeps pressure off the joints, keeping their movement healthy.

 Choose a comfortable and supportive bed for them as this will keep their bones happy.
-Also making sure the bed is in a warm part of the house which will prevent the bones from becoming stiff, especially when they are sleeping for a longer period of time.
+Also making sure the bed is in a warm part of the house - which can prevent the bones from becoming stiff, especially when they are sleeping for a longer period of time.

-Also, think about your floor.
+Also, think about your floor when caring for a senior dog.
 It may seem daunting to change the flooring in your home, but it can really make a difference to your dog’s physical health!
 If you have slippery flooring, such as ceramic tiles or laminate wood, it may be worth swapping it for carpet or vinyl, which are softer and less slippery.
 The other alternative is to put down some rugs – it will make every paw-step a bit easier.